ckiee/ionir/README.md

 1. Download sources ([Visit LLVM's downloads page](http://releases.llvm.org/download.html)) for LLVM 9.0.0 (or [click here](http://releases.llvm.org/9.0.0/llvm-9.0.0.src.tar.xz) to download them directly).

 2. Extract sources onto a directory whose absolute path contains no spaces.
 For example, use `C:/LLVM_BUILD` instead of `C:/LLVM BUILD`.
-This will prevent the CMake build from failing, since it seems that a certain project has a hard time with paths with spaces.
+This will prevent the CMake build from failing, since it seems that certain project(s) have a hard time with paths containing spaces in Windows.

 3. Copy the `install_llvm.bat` file in this folder to the folder where you extracted the sources.